ianlewis/kay/docs/source/forms-usage.rst

 There are three code paths here:

-1. If the form has not been submitted, a form instance of ContactForm is created and the widget instance is passed to the template.
+1. If the form has not been submitted, a form instance of ``ContactForm`` is created and the widget instance is passed to the template.

-2. If the form has been submitted, the data is validated using form.validate(request.form).
+2. If the form has been submitted, the data is validated using ``form.validate(request.form)``.
 If the submitted data is valid, it is processed and the user is re-directed to a ``/thanks/`` page.

-3. If the submitted data is invalid, the widget instance created using form.as_widget() is passed to the template.
+3. If the submitted data is invalid, the widget instance that conains error messages is created using ``form.as_widget()`` and passed to the template.

 Processing the data form a form
 -------------------------------

-Once form.validate() returns True, you can process the form submission safely in the knowledge that it confirms to the validation rules defined by your form.
+Once ``form.validate()`` returns True, you can process the form submission safely in the knowledge that it confirms to the validation rules defined by your form.
 While you could access request.form directly at this point, it is better to access form.data or access the data in following style: form["subject"], form["message"] or form["sender"].
 This data has not only been validated but will also be converted into the relevant Python types for you.
-In the above example, cc_myself will be a boolean value.
-Likewise, fields such as IntegerField and FloatField convert values to a Python int and float respectively.
+In the above example, ``cc_myself`` will be a boolean value.
+Likewise, fields such as ``IntegerField`` and ``FloatField`` convert values to a Python int and float respectively.

 Extending the above example, here's how the form data could be processed: